-80. Upon determination of transport eligibility Dorset Travel and the SEN Travel Team will normally decide the most appropriate means of supporting children to travel to and from school.
+- 79. Upon determination of transport eligibility Dorset Travel and the SEND Travel Team will normally decide the most appropriate means of supporting children to travel to and from school.
 Methods of travel support will be discussed in a clear order, linked to the Council's aim of maintaining flexibility and promoting independence, while ensuring cost efficiency.
-The order the travel support will be considered is as follows:

-- Use of public bus and train networks (supported by independent travel training, if required.
-Independent travel training gives children and young people the essential skills required to travel independently either on foot or by public)

-- Personal Travel Budgets which can be used by parents in any reasonable way to get their child to school.
-More information about personal travel budgets will be available on Dorset Council Website.

-- Contract Bus/Council Fleet
+The types of travel support to be considered are as follows: - Use of public bus and train networks.
+Independent travel gives children and young people the essential skills required to travel independently either on foot or by public) - Fuel contribution, if it is shown to be a cost-effective solution (Families should be prepared to use their own vehicle where there are no suitable or appropriate alternative arrangements in place).
+The rate paid to families, is for the shortest available driven route only (45p per mile x return journey/s) - Personal Travel Budgets which can be used by parents in any reasonable way to get their child to school.
+More information about personal travel budgets will be available on Dorset Council Website. - Contract Bus/Minibus/Council Fleet - Taxi

-- Mini Bus

-- Taxi

-- Vehicle used by other Council directorates

-- Fuel contribution, if it is shown to be a cost effective solution (Families should be prepared to use their own vehicle where there are no suitable or appropriate

-alternative arrangements in place).
-The rate paid to families, is for the shortest available driven route only (45p per mile x return journey/s).
-There is an additional 10p per mile rate for those with EHCP's.

-81. Whilst Dorset Travel endeavour to ensure continuity for the children they cannot guarantee that the same driver will be provided for the vehicle for the duration of a particular child's need for transport.

-82. Passenger Assistants are not normally provided.
-(Please see Para 30-31)

-83. Where a passenger assistant is provided for an individual child on shared transport, that PA will only be responsible for that child.
+- 80. Whilst Dorset Travel endeavour to ensure continuity for the children they cannot guarantee that the same driver will be provided for the vehicle for the duration of a particular child's need for transport. - 81.
+Passenger Assistants are not normally provided.
+(Please see Para 30-31) - 82.
+Where a passenger assistant is provided for an individual child on shared transport, that PA will only be responsible for that child.
 The safe boarding and exiting of the vehicle for other children will be the responsibility of the parent at the pickup/drop-off point.